wacm-app/wacm/README.md

 docker-compose -f docker-compose-dev.yml run users python manage.py seed-db
 ```

 Open browser to http://localhost:3007 for client.
-Backend API is running at http://localhost:5001.
+Backend API can be accessed at http://localhost:5001.